tetra-fox/VRCMods/README.md

 The mods listed here require **VRChatUtilityKit** by **loukylor**.
 Please be sure to install it before using any of my mods!
 You can get it [here](https://github.com/loukylor/VRC-Mods/releases).

 ## Building locally
-Change the `LibsPath` and `VRChatPath` properties in `Directory.build.props` to the path of your VRChat installation.
+Change the first `VRChatPath` property in `Directory.build.props` to the path of your VRChat installation.